DominikN/docs_new/docs/tutorials/ros-projects/robot-voice-control.md

 ### With ROSbot

-Voice recognition server must be running on a PC with x86-64 architechture, while rest of the algorithms may be running on ROSbot.
+Voice recognition server must be running on a PC with x86-64 architechture, while rest of the algorithms may be running on ROSbot (with latest image version running on Ubuntu 18.04 and Mbed firmware).
 In this tutorial we will connect both devices with use of Husarnet.

 #### Connecting devices through Husarnet